 High levels of carbon monoxide can collect rapidly in enclosed areas, such as a garage.
 Do not run the engine with the garage door closed.
 Even with the door open, run the engine only long enough to move the car out of the garage.

-With the trunk lid open, air flow can pull exhaust gas into your car's interior and create a hazardous condition.
-If you must drive with the trunk lid open, open all the windows and set the heating and cooling system as follows.
+With the hatch open, air flow can pull exhaust gas into your car's interior and create a hazardous condition.
+If you must drive with the hatch open, open all the windows and set the heating and cooling system as shown in the next column.
 If you must sit in your parked car, even in an unconfined area, with the engine running, adjust the heating and cooling system as follows: